GamesCreed

 Final Fantasy XVI, PS5, Review, Screenshot, Gameplay, GamesCreed

-Your Eikon abilities takes your fights to the next level.
+Your Eikon abilities take your fights to the next level.

-Although most of your magic obviously imposes more damage than standard attacks and you can learn, upgrade and master them, they recharge after each use.
+Although most of your magic imposes more damage than standard attacks and you can learn, upgrade, and master them, they recharge after each use.
 Therefore, strategising when you use them works best, especially against bosses.
 There is so much action almost everywhere you go, that you cannot escape it.

-You will unlock a certain special power until you progress a little later in the main story.
+You will unlock a certain special power once you progress a little further in the main story.
 As you know, Clive is the Dominant of the dark Eikon, Ifrit, and after a part of the story where he went into a fit of rage, he awakened Ifrit.
-Clive is Ifrit and you’ll occasionally transform into Ifrit when engaging in some incredible and cinematic battles against bosses.
+Clive is Ifrit, and you’ll occasionally transform into Ifrit when engaging in some incredible and cinematic battles against bosses.

-To explain further, Clive will gain control of the Eikon Ifrit and this power gives him abilities like the ignition – which is another power I love using.
-This ability is a fiery lunge that drives back enemies whilst having to deal with ongoing damage.
-The Ifrit has unravelled the Limit Break Gauge which is located under Clive’s health bar.
-This is where it gets really interesting – when the gauge is full, you need to click both L3 and R3 at the same to untether Clive’s beast from within and semi-prime into Ifrit.
+To explain further, Clive will gain control of the Eikon Ifrit, and this power gives him abilities like the ignition, which is another power I love using.
+This ability is a fiery lunge that drives back enemies while having to deal with ongoing damage.
+The Ifrit has unravelled the Limit Break Gauge, which is located under Clive’s health bar.
+This is where it gets really interesting – when the gauge is full, you need to click both L3 and R3 at the same time to untether Clive’s beast from within and semi-prime into Ifrit.

 Final Fantasy XVI, PS5, Review, Screenshot, Gameplay, GamesCreed